"

 For

-weeks, Jean-Christian MICHEL studied at the school of stamina and
+weeks, Jean-Christian Michel studied at the school of stamina and

 will, and of surpassing himself in a long climb where every step